Meteor-Community-Packages/meteor-partitioner/README.md

 ## Common (Client/Server) API

-#### `Partitioner.partitionCollection(Meteor.Collection, options)`
+#### `Partitioner.partitionCollection(Mongo.Collection, options)`

 Adds hooks to a particular collection so that it supports partition operations.
-This should be declared immediately after `new Meteor.Collection` on both the server and the client.
+This should be declared immediately after `new Mongo.Collection` on both the server and the client.

 **NOTE**: Any documents in the collection that were not created from a group will not be visible to any groups in the partition.
 You should think of creating a partitioned collection as an atomic operation consisting of declaring the collection and calling `partitionCollection`; we will consider rolling this into a single API call in the future.